 Do You Need More Information?

 We would like to talk with you and examine your scalp or other areas where thinning hair or patterned baldness is occurring.
 At ProMD Health, we offer the most successful hair regrowth treatments available.
-We are conveniently located in Baltimore, Washington DC, and Annapolis.
+We are conveniently located in Baltimore, Arlington, and Annapolis.
 Contact us today to schedule your consultation!